ilyasmmm/vault-postgres/readme.md

 # Vault-Posgres

 This is docker-compose for Hashicorp with Vault integration.
-This repos is for exploring Hashicorp-Vault functionality with Postgres as its storage.
+This repository is for development purposes for using Hashicorp-Vault functionality with Postgres as its storage.

 ## Run